rouault/proj.4/docs/source/community/rfc/rfc-6.rst

 Documentation
 -------------------------------------------------------------------------------

-- The thinshift method will be documented.
+- The tinshift method will be documented.
 - The JSON format will be documented under https://proj.org/specifications/
 - A JSON schema will also be provided.